NumEconCopenhagen/projects-2023-iim/dataproject/README.md

 # Data analysis project

-Our project is titled **# Effect of municipalities on education level** and is about how education lavels differ acrees the five regions ind Denmark.
+Our project is titled **# Effect of regions on education level** and is about how education lavels differ acrees the five regions ind Denmark.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).